elmccd/wordki-chrome-extension/README.md

 If you like it, or you are using this let me know, I will get it together.

-It's old and rar, and can be turned of any day.
+It's old and raw, and can be turned of any day.